You are an Evangelical Christian.

-Seventh, be careful whom you share your doubts with.
-Evangelical Christians are known to turn on those who don’t think like they do.
-They think their God demands conformity and obedience, and as a doubter they will have “doubts” about you.
+Seventh, be careful to whom you share your doubts.
+Evangelical Christians are known to turn on those who don’t think as they do.
+They think their God demands conformity and obedience, and if they know you are a doubter, they will have “doubts” about you.

 It doesn’t matter where your journey takes you.
 Maybe you will stay right where you are, but I doubt it.
 It is likely that your doubts are telling you something about where you are now.
 Staying where you are is not an option IF you are really serious about finding answers to your doubts.

 Not all people can embrace their doubts.
 They fear losing their faith.
 They fear the judgment of God.
 They fear Hell.
 They fear disappointing their family and friends.
 Ask yourself: should fear be a motivator for doing anything?

 Here is what I know from my own experiences: you will always have doubts.
 Having questions is how we mature and grow.
 As we seek answers to the doubts we have, we develop a better understanding of self and the world we live in.
 Pity the person who never doubts, who never seeks answers to questions.
 Ignorance is not bliss, and understanding self and the world we live in is key to living a happy, productive life.

 I am here to help you, no strings attached, I don’t want your money, life, or soul.
 I have no desire to convert you to atheism.
 In fact, I am quite certain that most people will not end up where I am.
 It is not about you being like anyone else.
 It is your life, your journey, and I hope you will walk on in openness and honesty.